AlbinGGustafsson/Graph_Coloring_Problem_SAT_vs_DSATUR/README.md

 To run the Instance scraper, you need to install: bs4 (beautifulsoup4)

-To run the experiment yourself, just run experiment.py.
+To start the experiment, just run experiment.py.

 The instances used in the experiment are in the .col format and should be placed in the instance folder.
 These instances are sourced from [COLOR08](https://mat.tepper.cmu.edu/COLOR08/).